RedCatTrix/TrixEncoder/README.md

  *
  * Features:
  * 1. No-class library, saves a bit SRAM
+ * 2. No-timer implementation, doesn't occupy valuable AVR resources
- * 2. Based on PIN CHANGE INTERRUPT which allows waking up from sleep mode, valuable external INT0/INT1 remain available for other project purpose
+ * 3. Based on PIN CHANGE INTERRUPT which allows waking up from sleep mode, valuable external INT0/INT1 remain available for other project purpose
- * 3. The main code implemented in the ISR section, hence the value and state preserved until being processed in your code, even with delay() etc
+ * 4. The main code implemented in the ISR section, hence the value and state preserved until being processed in your code, even with delay() etc
- * 4. ISR processing time takes up to 8.5 us or less for any encoder event
+ * 5. ISR processing time takes up to 8.5 us or less for any encoder event
- * 5. The code quiet simple, can be change it easily by your own to meet your specific requirements
+ * 6. The code quiet simple, can be change it easily by your own to meet your specific requirements
  *
  *
  * This is the only connection so far: